Programming the Romi

 Once the robot project is generated, it is essentially ready to run.
 The project has a pre-built

-Drivetrain class and associated default command that lets you drive the Romi around using a gamepad.
+Drivetrain class and associated default command that lets you drive the Romi around using a joystick.

 To run a Romi program, first, ensure that your Romi is powered on.
-Once you connect to the
+Next, connect to the

-Now you just need to start your Romi robot code!
-This is done by opening the WPILib Command Palette (type Ctrl+Shift+P) or by pressing F8.
+Now to start your Romi robot code, open the WPILib Command Palette (type Ctrl+Shift+P) and select “Simulate Robot Code”, or press F5.

 If all goes well, you should see a line in the console output that reads “HALSimWS: WebSocket Connected”: